 Standard Committee Response: We feel that 13 is an acceptable compromise between what is ideal and what is common practice in many developing countries.

-9.7 Operators shall provide written terms and conditions of employment to both permanent and temporary employees.
-The terms and conditions must specify at least: wages, frequency and method of payment, location and type of work, hours of work and overtime, holiday pay, sick pay or sickness benefit and other benefits such as maternity and paternity leave.
+9.8 Operators shall provide written terms and conditions of employment to both permanent and temporary employees, in a language and presentation understandable to the worker.
+The terms and conditions must specify at least: wages; frequency and method of payment; location, type and hours of work; as well as eligibility and terms of overtime, holiday pay, sickness benefit and other benefits such as maternity and paternity leave.
+Operators shall ensure that the workers understand the terms of their employment contract.
+Operators shall respect the terms of the contract in good faith, including timely payment of wages.

 Comment NOFA and NOC, USA: change the middle part of the requirement as follows: “… location, type and hours of work; recognition of workers’ freedom of association; disciplinary procedure; conflict resolution process; health and safety procedures; as well as eligibility and terms of overtime, holiday pay, sickness benefit and other benefits such as maternity and paternity leave, and worker’s right to terminate employment.
 Operators shall …”